Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Mathematical Preliminaries

 \subsection{Word problems}

-Here we briefly introduce \emph{word problems}, one of the standard test beds for sequence model expressivity.
-We also use it in the experimental \cref{sec:exp}.
-For a formal introduction, we refer to \cref{app:def_formal_wordproblem}.

-Informally, a word problem is defined for a finitely generated group \footnote{More generally, word problems can be defined for a monoid or group given a finitely generating alphabet set.} \cite{liu2022transformers, merrill2024illusion}.
-We treat elements of the generating set as \emph{alphabet symbols}, and the product of a sequence of these symbols as a \emph{word}.
-Under the group composition rule, each word evaluates to a group element.
-The word problem asks whether one can evaluate arbitrary words to the corresponding group elements.

-From a computational perspective, the word problem can be viewed as a symbolic state-tracking task.
-As symbols arrive sequentially, the model must update an internal state according to the group multiplication rule and determine the resulting group element.

-Let us provide a tangible example.
-Consider each \emph{alphabet symbol} as a \emph{primitive action}, such as permutation, rotation, or a state transition operation (\cref{fig:Informal_Lie}).
-A \emph{word} is then a sequence of \emph{action commands} evaluated by composing primitive actions in the given order.
-A sequence of matrix multiplication, or a rollout in a Markov decision process (MDP) with action-conditioned state transition, provide examples of word evaluation.
+Lastly, we introduce \emph{word problems}, one of the standard test beds for sequence model expressivity. \begin{definition}[Word problem \citep{merrill2024illusion, liu2022transformers}] Given a finite alphabet set $A$, a \emph{word} is an element of the free monoid $A^\ast$ on $A$.
+For a finite monoid $M$ generated by $A$, the word evaluation map $f$ is the unique monoid homomorphism $f: A^\ast \to M$ determined by sending each generator in $A$ to itself in $M$.
+Solving the word problem for $M$ is to learn the word evaluation map and reduce any word $a_1a_2\ldots a_t$ to $a_1 \cdot a_2 \cdot \ldots \cdot a_t \in M$ under multiplication $\cdot$. \end{definition} Consider each \emph{alphabet symbol} as a \emph{primitive action}, such as a permutation, rotation, or state transition operation (Fig.~\ref{fig:Informal_Lie}).
+A \emph{word} is then a sequence of \emph{action commands} evaluated by composing primitive actions in order.
+A sequence of matrix products and a rollout of action-conditioned state transitions in a Markov decision process (MDP) are examples of word evaluation.
+The \emph{parity} problem is the word problem for the cyclic group $C_2$, with $\cdot$ corresponding to addition modulo $2$.

-The algebraic complexity of word problems is therefore rich and well-defined.
-When the chosen finite group is abelian, the corresponding word problem is inherently order-symmetric.
-In contrast, swapping alphabet orders in non-abelian groups can change evaluation, introducing order-sensitivity.
-We provide the class of exemplary word problems and related concrete problems in \cref{tab:words}.
+Thus, word problems are symbolic state-tracking tasks with an explicit algebraic class.
+As symbols arrive, the model must update its state according to the composition rule and output the resulting element.
+We list classes of exemplary word problems and related concrete problems in Table~\ref{tab:words}.